mfpiccolo/happy_place/README.md

 ## Naming and Directory Structure
 Technically you can put your code anywhere you want but to make it to your happy place you should follow the naming and directory structure used by rails.

-If you are adding code that is conroller and action specific, then add a directory called controllers in your `app/assets/javascripts` directory.
+If you are adding code that is controller and action specific, then add a directory called controllers in your `app/assets/javascripts` directory.
 If your controllers are namespaced then namespace them just like you do in your rails controllers.
 Here is an example of a namespaced coffee class:

 ```coffeescript
 # app/assets/javascripts/controllers/admin/special/orders_controller